Cognitive Behavioral Therapy in Children

-Cognitive behavioral therapy (CBT) is a type of mental health therapy.
-It is used to help your child create more realistic, appropriate thoughts about himself and his behaviors.
-CBT is short term therapy that may last up to 20 sessions.
-Your child may work individually with a mental health provider.
-CBT may also be done with a group of children that have similar disorders.
-CBT may be combined with medicines that help treat your child's disorder.
+CBT is a type of mental health therapy.
+It is used to help your child create more realistic, appropriate thoughts about himself or herself and his or her behaviors.
+CBT is short-term therapy that may last up to 20 sessions.
+Your child may work alone with a mental health provider or in a group with family members.
+CBT may be used along with medicines that help treat your child's disorder.

 What happens during CBT?

-Your child's therapist will help him identify unhealthy thought patterns and how they lead to negative actions.
-Your child will also learn to recognize and change mistaken beliefs.
-Your child will set goals for the behaviors that he wishes to change.
-He will be asked to write down his feelings, thoughts, and the result of his actions.
+Your child's therapist will help your child identify thought patterns that are not healthy.
+Your child will learn to understand how the thoughts affect his or her behavior.
+Your child will set goals for the thoughts and behaviors he or she wants to change.
+Your child's therapist may use games to help your child understand his or her emotions.
+Your child may be asked to write down his or her feelings, thoughts, and the result of his or her actions.

 - Anxiety disorders